ebiblefellowship/ebible-site/content/tracts/living-in-the-day-of-judgment/no-more-salvation.md

 The Bible reveals that God is the only One possessing the necessary power and authority to make these types of awesome decrees.
 It is the Bible that insists that heaven's door is now shut to all the unsaved inhabitants of the earth.
 Therefore, this teaching comes from the One that issues the decrees to the doorkeepers and not the lowly doorkeepers themselves.

 The child of God, alive and remaining on the earth in the Day of Judgment can only fulfill his role of a humble doorkeeper as he receives instructions from the Word of God, the Bible.
 It is the Bible that indicates and confirms God's salvation plan ended on May 21, 2011.
 It is the Bible that declares God brought to pass on that day an awful and terrible judgment, the judgment of shutting heaven's door.
 This judgment ended Christ's work of saving sinners: a judgment that man could not see with his physical eyes and, therefore, it is a spiritual judgment.
-There is a strong likelihood that the spiritual judgment now upon the world will continue for 1600 days and then conclude with the literal destruction of all unsaved people and the end of the world on October 7, 2015.

 ## THE HOPE GOD ALLOWS FOR MANKIND IN THE TIME OF THE FINAL JUDGMENT

 **Q?** Are you saying then, that there's no more hope for people to be saved?

 **A.** Again, we must be very clear that God is no longer actively saving sinners.
 He has finished that work.
 Remember John 9:4 states, "the night comes when no man can work."
 Christ will not save someone today that is presently unsaved.
 The Bible indicates that each person's spiritual condition is now eternally fixed.

 > Luke 16:26 And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that *would come* from thence.
 {:.verse}